 Savers should maximise their allowance each year in order to reap the full benefits of an ISA – otherwise it is a case of ‘money down the drain’.

 However more needs to be done to encourage people to take advantage of the savings to be made.

 Still wondering what an ISA is?
-Our Head of Investor Consultants, Henry Black, explains.
+Here’s a detailed explanation of how it works.